meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 This post will go into a little of the background on why I created [lagom][website-lagom], an auto-wiring dependency injection container.
 Dependency injection is not something as commonly used in python as it is in some other languages (especially statically typed languages).
-However as types seem to be becoming more popular in python I wanted to revisit using dependency injection and designed a container with three main goals in mind:
+However, as types seem to be becoming more popular in python, I wanted to revisit using dependency injection and designed a container with three main goals in mind:

 * Strong usage of types - work well with [mypy][website-mypy]